 My child hates having their feet measured, what can I do?

 This is a common problem, so do not feel that yours is the only child behaving this way.
-My advice would be to keep taking them in to get measured, they will begin to appreciate that it is not a scary thing to do.
-The idea of holding pop-up shops at playgroups is so that the child is in a familiar, relaxed environment and can watch their friends having their feet measured too.
-It is also best to do it at a time when you child is not tired or hungry.
+Our advice is to keep taking them to get their feet measured.
+They will begin to appreciate that it's not a scary thing to do.
+The idea of holding pop-up shops at playgroups is that the child is in a familiar, relaxed environment and can watch their friends having their feet measured too.
+It's also best to do it at a time when you child is not too tired or hungry.

 It is also very common for a child to form an attachment to their shoes.
 It can help to explain to them that they are getting a spare pair of shoes, or a new pair to help them run fast, then gradually transition to the new pair.